zewelor/home-assistant.io/source/_includes/getting-started/installation/container.markdown

 {% assign container_image = "homeassistant/home-assistant:stable" %}

 {% if page.installation_type != 'alternative' %}
 These below instructions are for an installation of Home Assistant Container running in your own container environment, which you manage yourself.
-Any [OCI](https://opencontainers.org/) compatible system can be used, however this guide will focus on installing it with Docker.
+Any [OCI](https://opencontainers.org/) compatible runtime can be used, however this guide will focus on installing it with Docker.

 <div class='note'>
 <b>Prerequisites</b>